iodepo/OceanBestPractices/ingest/README.md

 #### Scripted Document Index

 Using the [index.js](indexer/indexer.js) Lambda function, objects can be automatically indexed.
 You can index the example document by running the following command in the terminal:

 ```
 sam local generate-event s3 --bucket oop-doc-extracted --key dff822cf-fb9a-4e9e-899d-f395930889ee.txt | sam local invoke --template ingest/ingest-template.yaml --env-vars ingest/env.json "Indexer"
 ```

-This command generates an s3 event from the given bucket and object and pipes the event to the lambda function.
+This command generates a s3 event from the given bucket and object and pipes the event to the lambda function.
 ENV variables are loaded from the [env](indexer/env.json) file provided.
 You may need to substitue values that make sense for your testing.

 ### Indexing a Semantic Tag (Percolator)